-Samples.
-(1) Vendor samples: Producers or processors may provide free samples of usableuseable marijuana, marijuana-infused products, and marijuana concentrates in order-to negotiate a sale on product the retail licensee has not previously purchased.
+WAC 314-55-096 Vendor, educational, and internal quality control Sgamples.
+(1) Vendor samples: Producers or processors may provide free samples of usableuseable marijuana, marijuana-infused products, and marijuana concentrates in order to negotiate a sale on product the retail licensee has not previously purchased.
 All vendor sample limits are based on calendar months.
 The producer or processor must record the amount of each vendor sample and the processor or retailer receiving the sample in the traceability system.
 The outgoing sample must be clearly labeled as a "vendor sample" to negotiate a sale and recorded on a transport manifest.
 The receiving licensee must receive the vendor sample in the traceability system prior to sampling.

-- (a) Vendor samples may only be given to and used by licensees or employees of licensees who have product ordering authority. - (b) Producers may not provide any one licensed processor more than eight grams of marijuana flower per month free of charge for the purpose of negotiating a sale. - (b)(c) Processors may not provide any one licensed retailer more than eight grams of usable_useable marijuana per month free of charge for the purpose of negotiating a sale. - $\frac{(c)}{(d)}$ Processors may not provide any one licensed retailer more than eight units of marijuana-infused products in solid form meant to be ingested orally or otherwise taken into the body per month free of charge for the purpose of negotiating a sale.
+(a) Vendor samples may only be given to and used by licensees or employees of licensees who have product ordering authority.

+(b) Producers may not provide any one licensed processor more than eight grams of marijuana flower per month free of charge for the purpose of negotiating a sale.

+(b)(c) Processors may not provide any one licensed retailer more than eight grams of usableuseable marijuana per month free of charge for the purpose of negotiating a sale.

+(c)(d) Processors may not provide any one licensed retailer more than eight units of marijuana-infused products in solid form meant to be ingested orally or otherwise taken into the body per month free of charge for the purpose of negotiating a sale.
 No single sample unit may exceed 10 mg of THC.

-(d)(e) Processors may not provide any one licensed retailer more than eight units of marijuana-infused product in liquid form meant to be eaten, swallowed, or otherwise taken into the body per month free of charge for the purpose of negotiating a sale.
+(d)(e) Processors may not provide any one licensed retailer more than eight units of marijuana-infused product in liquid formmeant to be eaten, swallowed, or otherwise taken into the body per month free of charge for the purpose of negotiating a sale.
 No single sampleunit may exceed 10 mg of THC.